alertbox/docsify-served/README.hub.md

 ## What is Docsify CLI?

-For a background on the project, please read [this overview](https://docsifyjs.github.io/docsify-cli/).
+For background on the project, please read [this overview](https://docsifyjs.github.io/docsify-cli/).

 ## Quick Start with Docker